Income

 2. Retirees more often plan to spend consistently—increasing with age

-At retirement, 43% planned to consistently spend throughout retirement, however one in six planned to spend more right after retirement when healthy and an equal amount planned to purposely curtail spending early in retirement fearful of higher health care costs.
+An equal number plan to purposely curtail spending early in retirement to save assets for later in life where there is fear of higher health care or long-term care costs.
 After several years into retirement, the desire to spend consistently increased to 61%.

 Retirees more often plan to spend consistently—increasing with age

-Very few plan to systematically spend down assets.
-If assets do decrease, there is a clear desire to keep assets above a certain, minimum level.
-For many, saving and accumulation habits die hard and spending is hampered by deep-seated fear that they may experience a critical financial or medical shock or otherwise outlive their money.
+For many, saving and accumulation habits die hard, and spending is hampered by deep-seated fear that they may experience a critical financial or medical shock or otherwise outlive their money.

 Retirees retain their accumulation mindset